krobelus/rate-experiments/README.md

 checkers.

-\paragraph{\texttt{DRAT-trim}} The seminal reference implementation; Marijn Heule's `DRAT-trim` can produce an optimized proof in LRAT format.
-We use their way of producing LRAT proofs and make sure that all our proofs are accepted by the verified checker [^acl2].
-This gives us confidence in the correctness of our implementation and allows for a comparison of our checker with `DRAT-trim` since they do roughly the same thing except for unit deletions.
+\paragraph{\texttt{DRAT-trim}} The seminal reference implementation; Marijn Heule's `DRAT-trim` can produce a core in the LRAT format.
+We mimick their way of producing LRAT proofs and make sure that all our proofs are accepted by the formally verified checker [^acl2].
+This gives us confidence in the correctness of our implementation and allows for a comparison of our checker with `DRAT-trim` since they perform the same task.

+`DRAT-trim` pioneered deletions, backwards checking add core-first propagation.
+Additionally it employs an optimization to which we also use: during RAT checks, resolution candidates that are not in the core are ignored, because the proof can be rewritten to delete them immediately after the current lemma [^gratgen-noncore-rat-candidates].

 \paragraph{GRAT Toolchain} More recently, Peter Lammich has published the GRAT toolchain [@lammich2017grat] that is able to outperform `DRAT-trim` [@lammich2017efficient].

-They first produce a GRAT certificate which is (similar to LRAT) with the `gratgen` tool, after which formally verified `gratchk` can be used to check the certificate, guaranteeing that the original formula is indeed unsatisfiable.
+They first produce a GRAT proof which is (similar to LRAT) with the `gratgen` tool, after which formally verified `gratchk` can be used to check the certificate, guaranteeing that the original formula is indeed unsatisfiable.
+We also implement GRAT generation in our tool.
+However, it seems that the `gratchk` tool is not designed to handle unit deletions (apparently they are ignored) so it will fail to handle our GRAT proofs for proofs with unit deletions.

-They introduce some optimizations:
+They introduce two notable optimizations:

-- Separate watchlists for core and non-core clauses.
+1. Separate watchlists for core and non-core clauses [^gratgen-cf].
 This speeds up unit propagation, so we use it in our implementation.

-- Resolution candidate caching / RAT run heuristic [@lammich2017efficient]:
+2. Resolution candidate caching / RAT run heuristic [@lammich2017efficient]:
    DRAT proofs tend to contain sequences of RAT lemmas with the same pivot, in which case they only compute the list of RAT candidates once per sequence and reuse it for all lemmas with the same pivot.
 We did not implement that because the number of RAT introductions in our benchmarks is negligible when compared to the number of RUP introductions.

-We also implement GRAT generation in our tool.
-However, it seems that the `gratchk` tool is not designed to handle unit deletions (apparently they are ignored) so it will fail to handle our GRAT certificates for proofs with unit deletions.

-Amongst state-of-the-art DRAT checkers, `gratgen` is arguably the easiest to understand, so we advise interested readers to study that.
+Amongst state-of-the-art DRAT checkers, `gratgen` is arguably the easiest to understand (despite implementing a parallel mode), so we advise interested readers to study that.

 \paragraph{\texttt{rupee}}[^rupee] This is the original implementation of the algorithm to handle unique reason deletions.
 We use exactly the same algorithm.